 The fond memories of Louis 'Satchmo' Armstrong were recalled at disused fort on the Ghanaian coast.

-The fond memories of Louis 'Satchmo' Armstrong were recalled at disused fort on the Ghanaian coast.
+Background: The fond memories of Louis 'Satchmo' Armstrong were recalled at disused fort on the Ghanaian coast.
 The ceremony, at Fort Amsterdam Western Ghana, was organised by the newly formed African Descendants Association Foundation.
 The group is dedicated to improving cultural inter-change between all black men.

 The highlight of the ceremony was the planting of a coconut tree in commemoration of "Satchmo" by Foundation President Dr. Robert Edward Lee.